-For a five-year-old, unfertilised egg yolk, whose only verbalised desires are for more sleep and to be left alone, Gudetama sure gets around.
+For a five-year-old, unfertilized egg yolk, whose only verbalized desires are for more sleep and to be left alone, Gudetama sure gets around.
 Since hatched in 2013, the hesitant protein blob with a butt has become an unexpected food community mascot.
 In 2017, Southern California’s Curry House ran a Gudetama-themed pop-up menu at all nine of its locations.
 Osaka, Japan has an entire café dedicated to the character, where fans can eat Gudetama’s likeness sculpted out of egg, ice cream, and sugar.
 Energy Bistro and Karaoke in Hacienda Heights, Calif. has a full room and menu covered in the eggy icon.
 And budget airline EVA has an entire Gudetama-adorned flight, running between Taipei and Tokyo.

 While Sanrio’s flagship character Hello Kitty is hellbent on making the world a happier, cuter, more magical place (or at least, that’s what I assume), the “Lazy Egg” (an almost direct translation of Gudetama’s name in Japanese) busies itself (himself?) with not doing much of anything at all, save for fashioning bedding out of various meat items.
 Perhaps that’s the appeal.
 Millennials are forced to compete on a playing fields where our job prospects, love lives, and futures feel rigged for failure.
 If we were to pick a spirit animal, Gudetama—who copes by opting out—would certainly be fitting.